Moving Forward: A conversation with Black educators about the future for Black students

 Learn more about the Katie Sample Series

-Iconic Minnesota educator Katie Sample will talk with exemplary educators, a researcher, and a student-teacher about how we can move forward with realistic hope to center culturally relevant curriculum in education while engaging students as leaders in educational transformation.
+Iconic Minnesota educator Katie Sample talked with exemplary educators, a researcher, and a student-teacher about how we can move forward with realistic hope to center culturally relevant curriculum in education while engaging students as leaders in educational transformation.

-Following this conversation and a brief performance, smaller group discussions will be hosted by insightful visionaries in education for equity:
+Following this conversation and a brief performance, smaller group discussions were by insightful visionaries in education for equity:

 - Gevonee Ford, director of NdCAD (the Network for the Development of Children of African Descent)